jguneratne/rock-paper-scissors/README.md

 I will begin by playing the game in the browser console.
 Date started: 9.6.2022

 A GUI will be added at a later date.

+Date: 9.15.2022 - I am putting the console version to rest for now.
+I will continue to think about how to add a scoring system for the end of the game.